mattdibi/eclipsecon-keyboard-talk/slides.md

 <!--
 Let's start using our layers then:

 Let's start by putting the numbers on the left hand in a numpad layout so that it's easy to remember.
-To access symbols we can simply press shift or access a shortcut layer called Symbol layers.
+To access symbols we can simply press shift while staying on the num layer or access a shortcut layer called Symbol layers.
+This layer is accessible by pressing the other right hand thumb key.

-Symbols are the same as reported in the num row, so nothing has changed from the normal keyboard.
-Nothing new to learn.
+Symbols are the same as reported in the num row, which means that you'll find the dollar sign above the 4 key, so nothing has changed from the normal keyboard.
+Nothing new to learn apart from the position of the 7 symbols here on the blank keys.
 -->

 ---